tpberntsen/curves/README.md

 ### Python Version Compatibility
 The curves package should be compatible with the Python interpreter up to **version 3.11**.

-Limitations on the Python version which the curves package can be used are largely driven by the [pythonnet](https://github.com/pythonnet/pythonnet) package dependency.
+Limitations on the Python version with which the curves package can be used are largely driven by the [pythonnet](https://github.com/pythonnet/pythonnet) package dependency.
 The latest version of curves (1.3.0) depends on pythonnet version 3.0.1, which itself works with Python up to version 3.11.
-Hence this is also the maximum version with which curves works.
+Hence, this is also the maximum version with which curves works.

 ## Handling Clock Changes
 Clock changes cause complications in two scenarios when building curves.
 Both of these are most relevant